hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 When `"r"` or `"w"` modes are used, the file pointer (i.e, the blinking cursor that you can see for example in Word documents) is place at the beginning of the file.
 For `"a"` modes, the file pointer is placed at the end of the file.

-It is good practive to read and write data from and to a file within a `with` statement to avoid file lock issues.
-For example, the following code block creates a new text file within a `with` statement:
+It is good practice to read and write data from and to a file within a `with` statement to avoid file lock issues.
+For example, the following code block creates a new text file within a `with` statement (before running the code block, create a *data* sub-folder in the directory where this notebook lives):

 ```python